andrrizzi/tfep/docs/installation.rst

 .. code-block::

-    openmm       # To evaluate the target potentials using the OpenMM Python library. psi4         # To evaluate the target potentials using the psi4 Python library. ase          # To evaluate the target potentials using the Atomistic Simulation Environment (ASE) Python library. torchdiffeq  # To use continuous normalizing flows.
+    openmm       # To evaluate the target potentials using the OpenMM Python library. xtb-python   # To evaluate the target potentials using the xtb Python library. psi4         # To evaluate the target potentials using the psi4 Python library. ase          # To evaluate the target potentials using the Atomistic Simulation Environment (ASE) Python library. torchdiffeq  # To use continuous normalizing flows.